zach-wolf/zach-wolf.github.io/_posts/2020-04-28-fantasyfootball.md

 This data was then randomly split into a training and test set, with 75% of the data being in the training set and 25% being in the test set.
 The running backs training set included 184 player seasons, wide receivers included 301 player seasons, and tight ends included 189 player seasons.

 Next, I used Recursive Feature Elimination via the caret package on the training set to decide on which features to include in building the model.
+For running backs the top predictors were fantasy points per game, rushing yards, and carries.
+For wide receivers the top predictors were fantasy points per game, targets, and receiving yards.
+For tight ends the top predictors were fantasy points per game, fantasy points per snap, and receptions.

 Using the selected features, I built a random forest model, a linear regression model, a k-nearest neighbor model, and a neural network and compared performance across them all to select a final model.